nicholasf/inkling/README.txt

 What is an Inkling?
 Something polymorphous with ink on it.
 What is Inkling?
-A meta-home for such things.
+A framework for managing objects with information.

 Or, Inkling is a framework for Rails 3 providing a DSL and services for defining your own knowledge management system.
 It even has one of those - Inkling-CMS: http://github.com/biv/inkling-cms.